AWegnerGitHub/awegnergithub.github.io-content/2024_02_19_install_mobile_security_framework.md

 ## Installing MobSF

 Once logged back in, I fired up the command line.
 The [MobSF README][1] provides two lines to execute on the command line to pull the latest image.
-I didn't go through the process of setting up a dymanic analyzer.
+I didn't go through the process of setting up a dynamic analyzer.
 I didn't think I'd need it (and as luck would have it in this case, I was correct).

 Run the two commands: